telefonicaid/thinking-cities/docs/index.md

 - Creation of new devices
 - Visualization of stored data
 - Send commands to devices
-- Set up simple notifications based on data.
+- Set up simple notifications based on data

 ## FIWARE Components